openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

   stable and continue to operate reliably, but may respond more slowly.
 - **This enhancement does not address mixing nodes with pinning and without, this feature will be enabled cluster wide and encapsulate both master and worker pools.
-If it's not desired then the setting will still be turned on but the management workloads will run on the whole CPU set for that desired pool.**
+If it's not desired then the default behavior will still be turned on but the management workloads will run on the whole CPU set for that desired pool.**
 - **This enhancement assumes that the configuration of a management CPU pool is done as part of installing the cluster.
 It can be changed after the fact but we will need to stipulate that, that is currently not supported.
 The intent